What is Website Optimisation?

 Faster Performance

-Optimized websites load faster, reducing bounce rates and keeping users engaged.
+Optimised websites load faster, reducing bounce rates and keeping users engaged.
 With attention spans shrinking, every second counts.

 Increased Trust